markolalovic/tda-digits/README.md

 # Topological features applied to the MNIST data set

-**Extraction of topological features that can be used as an input to standard algorithms to obtain qualitative geometric information.**
+**Extraction of topological features that can be used as an input to standard algorithms to obtain qualitative geometric information**

 <p align="center">
 <img src="figures/intro-figure/intro-figure-min.png" alt="Intro figure" width="1500">